tiyn/dotfiles/README.md

 # .dotfiles
 My Arch Linux dotfiles.
-Most of them are personalized variants of the LARBS dotfiles.
+They were originally based on the dotfiles of [lukesmithxyz](https://github.com/lukesmithxyz/voidrice).
+This being some time, hundreds of commits and my personalized version of [larbs](https://github.com/TiynGER/larbs) ago, they are now quite different.

 ## Required and Recommended Software
 All requirements and recommendations get installed by my version of LARBS.